 Andy Brayman, ACAWorkshop Glaze Consultant and Ceramic Artist at Matter Factory, conducted a color study of terra cotta glazes to find which color would enhance the experience of the wall.
 The team decided on green and blue as the final colors.

-B cells are glazing windows, a subtle design to contract cell A. These were inspired by Andy Brayman’s artwork, which are known for the way the light travels through the structure.
+B cells are glazing windows, a subtle design to contract cell A. These were inspired by Andy Brayman’s artwork, which is known for the way the light travels through the structure.

 Both A and B cells are glazed blue to add an unexpected color that furthers the visuals present on the screens.